-My “choice matrix” includes elements as durability and support of the chosen tool, application or services, cost, cross operation (the operation across different computing platforms), functionality, value added elements provided, easy of usage, parameterization, customization & configuration (I’m a big fun of customizing every tool in your own requirements, approach and needs !!!) and other factors (as you can see below).
+My “choice matrix” includes elements as durability and support of the chosen tool, application or services, cost, cross operation (the operation across different computing platforms), functionality, value-added elements provided, easy of usage, parameterization, customization & configuration (I’m a big fan of customizing every tool to your requirements, approach, and needs !!!) and other factors (as you can see below).

 - TextExpander in Mac OS X and PhraseExpress in Windows (for auto text functionality, indispensable when you have a lot of texts to write)